 The answer to that question is simple.
 You don't actually go outdoors all the time.
 You are a big fan of it, but you don't really do it as much as you expect it.

-Now, here’s a rhetorical question I am going to throw at you: why do you think that heavy tents are more useful and durable when in fact, lighter tents are manufactured to do the same?
+Why do you think that heavy tents are more useful and durable when in fact, lighter tents are manufactured to do the same?

 Ultralight tents are durable, especially if tailored adequately and properly.